 The baseline is yes, diet and food can absolutely affect your happiness.
 Just as we make time for our health through meditation, self-care, yoga, massage, walking by the ocean, loving relationships, it is imperative we fuel ourselves with real foods that are grown and down to earth, and made with compassion.

 Our wellness depends on it.

-While it might seem like an unlikely connection, diet has been linked to changes in mood and experts suggests that, instead of opting for medication that may yield unwanted side-effects, people should first consult their kitchen to help them improve* their mood and feel happier when it feels like life it getting them down.
+While it might seem like an unlikely connection, the diet has been linked to changes in mood and experts suggests that, instead of opting for medication that may yield unwanted side-effects, people should first consult their kitchen to help them improve their mood and feel happier when it feels like life it getting them down.

 There are many nutrients and foods that have been proven through numerous scientific studies to enhance mood and make people feel happier almost in an instant.
 Here we looked at advice that was provided by a number of experts, who all commented on the connection between diet and happiness, and provided their opinion on this particular subject.

 Feature Image Credit: shutterstock.com/